dillonkearns/advent-posts/types-without-borders-isnt-enough.md

 showModal { title = "Could not find that discount code", message = "Could not found discount code " ++ discountCode ++ ".
 Please try again.", style = "Warning" }
 ```

-What if our ideal data type in Elm doesn't have that exact shape that we want to send to TypeScript.
+What if our ideal data type in Elm doesn't have that exact shape that we want to send to TypeScript?

 ```elm
 type ModalDialog